tjdraper/presentation-eeconf-2016/readme.md

 ### gitignore

-The gitignore sample I references in my presentation is in this repo at `ee-gitignore-sample.gitignore`.
+The gitignore sample I referenced in my presentation is in this repo at `ee-gitignore-sample.gitignore`.

 ### Staging Sync Script

-The staging sync script I referenced is `exampleStaginSync.sh`.
+The staging sync script I referenced is `exampleStagingSync.sh`.

 ### Multi Environment Config Example